-By Ross Bishop
+by Ross Bishop

 People are curious about Shamanism.
-Although the term is becoming more widely used today, there is a lot of confusion about what it is.
-Shamanism is not a cultural phenomenon.
-It reaches beyond acculturation into the core of the individual and works there, regardless of a person's background, culture, training or beliefs.
+Although the term is becoming more widely recognized, there is still confusion about exactly what it is.
+Shamanism is not a cultural or religious phenomenon.
+It reaches beyond acculturation into the core of the individual regardless of a person's background, culture, training or beliefs.

-copyright©Blue Lotus Press 2016
+copyright©Blue Lotus Press 2018